 The proper flue size is determined by measuring the inside diameter of the flue collar on the unit.
 This stove is equipped with a six inch (6") TOP EXHAUST FLUE COLLAR.
 Therefore, the connector pipe should be six inches (6") and never less in diameter than the collar on the stove.
-Your unit may require an adapter (AC-1677) which will reduce the 6" connector pipe by $^{1}/{8}$ ".
+Your unit may require an adapter (AC-1677) which will reduce the 6" connector pipe by 1/8".
 This is necessary to accommodate pipe variation from different manufacturers and maintain a good seal.
 The area of the chimney liner must also be equal to or greater than the area of the flue collar on the stove.
-If the area of the flue is greater than the collar, it should never be more than two and $^{1}/{2}$ (2.5) times greater.
+If the area of the flue is greater than the collar, it should never be more than two and 1/2 (2.5) times greater.

-The black connector pipe should be 24 gauge steel and a minimum of thirteen inches (13.0") from a combustible wall and eighteen inches (18.0") from ceiling.
+The black connector pipe should be 24 gauge steel and sixteen inches (16.0") from a combustible wall or eighteen inches (18.0") from a combustible ceiling.
+This clearance can be reduced by using double wall or single wall stovepipe shields.